14 Dec 2017 Why T4-only Medications Often Make Hypothyroidism Worse, and the Problem With TSH Tests

 The thyroid hormone T4 decreases TSH (remember the negative feedback mechanism).
 So, taking hormone replacement medications that contain only T4 cause the TSH to go down, which makes it look like the hypothyroidism is improving.
 But, as you already know, T4 is the inactive thyroid hormone.

-So, even though even though the thyroid may not be producing enough hormones, T4 may not be converted efficiently to T3, and the metabolism may not have increased, it’s still assumed that the T4 medication is working!
+So, even though the thyroid may not be producing enough hormones, T4 may not be converted efficiently to T3, and the metabolism may not have increased, it’s still assumed that the T4 medication is working!

 But not only is it not working, medications containing only T4 often decrease the metabolism even further by reducing the production of T3.
 T4 lowers TSH levels, which reduces the amount of T3 and T4 that the thyroid produces.
 Plus, having a high T4 relative to T3 acts as a signal of low energy, so it inhibits the conversion of T4 to T3 in order to conserve energy.